-- No interest until six months after you graduate or your enrollment drops below half time.
-Check studentaid.ed.gov for interest rates.
+- No interest until six months after you graduate, leave school, or your enrollment drops below half-time.

-- Interest accrues while you are in school.
-We advise you to make interest payments, if possible, while in school.
-If you choose not to, your interest will be added (or The addition of unpaid interest to the principal balance of a loan. ) to your balance when you begin to repay it.
+- We advise you to make interest payments, if possible, while in school.
+If you choose not to, your interest will be added or The addition of unpaid interest to the principal balance of a loan. to your balance when you begin to repay it.

 - This can be a good way to spread your education expenses over time.